ZhangChunjieCUG/anomaly-detection/README.md

 ![image](https://user-images.githubusercontent.com/87849739/153411041-e100a828-0251-48c0-947b-c7373e7771d2.png)

-Some paratermers needed to be adjusted, such as
+Some paratermers need to be adjusted for achieving better performance of models, such as

 learning_rate